dyang08/AuthorshipAnalysis/README.md

 AuthorshipAnalysis
 ==================

-Stylometrics for books and authors for Software Engineering Principals
+Stylometrics for books and authors for Software Engineering Principles